juhp/fhcontainer/README.md

 `stack install` or `cabal install`

-In Fedora you can also use `cabal-rpm install` for a faster build.
+In Fedora please use `cabal-rpm builddep` to pre-install the dependencies for cabal-install.